mohammadrezaeicode/mr-excel-repo/README.md

 ## General option [⬆️](#table-of-contents)

-Each sheet has options for customization.
-You can change the sheet name using name, adjust the tab name color with tabColor, control visibility with state, add protection to a sheet via protectionOption, and implement sorting and filtering using sortAndFilter.
-In the example below, we will demonstrate how to utilize these properties.
-Additionally, for Excel file information, we offer options such as creator, created, notSave, and modified.
+Each sheet offers several customization options.
+You can rename the sheet using the `name` property, adjust the tab color with tabColor, control its visibility with the `state` property, add protection via `protectionOption`, and implement sorting and filtering using `sortAndFilter`.
+In the example below, we will demonstrate how to utilize these features effectively.
+Additionally, for Excel file information, we provide options such as `creator`, `created`, `notSave`, and `modified`.

 <details>